Taming-the-BEAST/SCOTTI-Tutorial/README.md

 Unlike most BEAST2 packages, SCOTTI does not have a BEAUti interface.
 Although a BEAUti interface makes it much easier, it is not the only way to create the input XML file for a BEAST2 analysis.
 Many advanced users prefer to create the XML file in a text editor as this provides them with greater flexibility and oversight.
 Even if you use BEAUti to create your configuration files it is always a good idea to open the XML file in a text editor and check that everything is where it should be.
-At first a BEAST2 XML file may seem bewildering, but the file has a rigid structure and after a while you will be able to interpret the different elements of the configuration file.
+At first glance a BEAST2 XML file may seem bewildering, but the file has a rigid structure and after a while you will be able to interpret the different elements of the configuration file.
 Being able to read and understand a configuration file gives you a much better understanding of how the different parts of an analysis fit together.
 In addition, it gives you access to models (such as SCOTTI) that do not have BEAUti interfaces.
 Once you are familiar with the structure of BEAST2 XML files and you know the different inputs of the models you want to use you will find that it is often faster to directly edit an XML file than to create it in BEAUti.

-In this tutorial we we will start at the shallow end of the pool and use a Python script to create the XML configuration file.
-We will use the Python script `SCOTTI_generate_xml.py` to generate the XML file.
+In this tutorial we we will start at the shallow end of the pool and use a Python script, `SCOTTI_generate_xml.py`, to create the XML configuration file.
 It is included with the SCOTTI package and is also stored in the `scripts/` directory of this tutorial.

 ### Installing the SCOTTI package